bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 a CC on the change is added as reviewer, the reviewer state of that user is updated to reviewer.

+Adding a new reviewer also adds that reviewer to the attention set, unless the change is work in progress.
+Also, moving a reviewer to CC removes that user from the attention set.

 _Request_
 ```
   POST /changes/myProject~master~I8473b95934b5732ac55d26311a706c9c2bde9940/reviewers HTTP/1.0